Members' Research Service By / March 16, 2023

 Among other things, the proposals would require EU financial institutions to retain a portion of mandatory CCP derivative trading, to be handled through EU CCPs, and aim to reduce the regulatory costs of innovation for the latter.
 The regulations would also grant other non-banking institutions further access to EU CCPs.
 The strategy behind the proposals is to establish additional controls over clearing in third-country CCPs posing systemic risks, while making EU CCPs more attractive.

 In Parliament, the Committee on Economic and Monetary Affairs (ECON) is responsible for the files.
-The rapporteur for the files is Danuta Hübner (Poland, EPP).
-She tabled her draft reports in June 2023.
+The rapporteur is Danuta Hübner (EPP, Poland); she tabled her draft reports in June 2023.
+The Council adopted its mandate in December 2023 and the co-legislators reached a provisional agreement on 7 February 2024.

 Versions